Eric Shogren

-Eric Shogren (born January 16, 1966) is a Russian-American businessman, the founder of New York Pizza and Kuzina chains.
+Eric Shogren (January 16, 1966 – December 24, 2025) was a Russian-American businessman, the founder of New York Pizza and Kuzina chains.

 Early life and career

 His grandfather, an immigrant from Odessa, created a fruit market in the center of Minneapolis, and Shogren sold fruit with him from early childhood.

 He was educated at the Blake School in Minneapolis.

 In 1992, Eric Shogren arrived in Novosibirsk to his brother Brad, who studied here in one of the educational institutions of this city.

 In Novosibirsk, he bought a hockey puck at a local store and was surprised by its cheapness.
 He decided to sell hockey pucks from Russia to USA, but this business failed.

-His brother Brad introduced Eric Shogren to a Novosibirsk businessman, Eric created a business with this person, they started exporting cars from America to Russia.
+His brother Brad introduced Eric Shogren to a Novosibirsk businessman; together they started exporting cars from America to Russia.
 In 1993, he earned money and opened the first supermarket in Novosibirsk.
 The new store sold products of the SuperValu and enjoyed great popularity among the residents of the city.
-But It stopped working.